 - Untenanted deployments will only use untenanted deployment targets.

 We talk more about tenanted and untenanted deployments in Deploying a simple multi-tenant project.

-From Octopus 3.15.0 you can mark a deployment target for as:
+You can mark a deployment target for as:

 - Exclude from tenanted deployments.